Sharing is Caring

 Winter Morning in Norway

-During this long winter days or more precisely during the fresh white season, skiing has held a special place in the history and the culture of Norway.
+During these long winter days or more precisely during the fresh white season, skiing has held a special place in the history and the culture of Norway.
 The landscape presents deft slopes and tailored trails.

 Here is a list of things to try to get out of the winter morning laziness in Norway: